-I came to the city and so had to switch school.
-Mr. S soon became a fond memory but I would often find myself enquiring about him with my best friend from old school.
+I came to the city and so had to switch to school.
+Mr. S soon became a fond memory but I would often find myself enquiring about him with my best friend from the old school.
 But life was to teach me what “hormones kicking in” really meant.

 Standard 6th arrives my second crush.

 And no points for guessing.
 He was much like Mr. S. Let’s call him a Mr. D. This one was good at sports, dance, drama and he was witty. ( Fourth standard mein kaha wits ka pata chalta.)
 So now I became acquainted and attracted to someone who could answer the questions with ease and even make the teachers ROFL with his witty remarks!

 I don’t know what really happened but this crush didn’t live long….as in Zinda hai bhai wo….but my crush phase didn’t last long.
 So Mr. D was out of the frame.

 I was enjoying what puberty was doing to the guys in my class.
 Some had even grown horns and some had mustaches as thick as Ravana’s.
 It is really funny what the boys go through.
 You will notice if you look attentively at them.
 And whilst I was paying heed to the disasters of puberty…